Diagnosis

 Lenses

 • Hard contact lenses.
-Hard contact lenses are often the next step in treating more-advanced keratoconus.
+Hard contact lenses are often the next step in treating more advanced keratoconus.
 Hard lenses include rigid, gas permeable types.
 Hard lenses may feel uncomfortable at first, but many people adjust to wearing them and they can provide excellent vision.
-This type of lens can be made to fit your corneas.
+This type of lens can be made to fit the corneas.

 • Piggyback lenses.
-If rigid lenses are uncomfortable, your eye doctor may recommend "piggybacking" a hard contact lens on top of a soft one.
+If rigid lenses are uncomfortable, an eye doctor may recommend "piggybacking" a hard contact lens on top of a soft one.

 • Hybrid lenses.
 These contact lenses have a rigid center with a softer ring around the outside for increased comfort.
 People who can't tolerate hard contact lenses may prefer hybrid lenses.